simplysom/Todo-list/README.md

 Run `node server.js` to start the server

-Type in localhost:3000 in your webs browser to see the website up and running
+Type in localhost:3000 in your web browser to see the website up and running